 Impressionism

 Robert Bresson’s cinema is like little you will ever see.
-Imitators fail to capture his everyday poetry primarily because the man’s impressionism so strongly characterises the way his stories are told.
+Imitators fail to capture his everyday poetry primarily because the man’s impressionism so strongly characterizes the way his stories are told.
 To put it bluntly: Trying to make a Bresson film instantly fails to do so because his work is hugely personal, using characters and situations to insert his individual worldview.
 Nothing in his oeuvre so clearly exemplifies this personality as Lancelot du Lac, Bresson’s retelling of Arthurian legend and the quest for the Holy Grail.

-Unlike contemporaries of the time John Boorman and Terry Gilliam with Excalibur and Monty Python, the Frenchman takes a far more restrained take on a piece that has been steeped in fantasy for centuries.
-Rather than knights in shining armour battling beasts, it pits soldiers against each other in brutal, bloody combat (a rare success for the violence-abhorring Bresson) and uses the setting as a shade through which to place men and women and observe the differences in Medieval society.
+Unlike contemporaries of the time, John Boorman and Terry Gilliam, with Excalibur and Monty Python, the Frenchman takes a far more restrained take on a piece that has been steeped in fantasy for centuries.
+Rather than knights in shining armor battling beasts, it pits soldiers against each other in brutal, bloody combat (a rare success for the violence-abhorring Bresson) and uses the setting as a shade through which to place men and women and observe the differences in Medieval society.
 Like Haneke, this look at life incorporates the existential issues the characters face- marking Lancelot du Lac as the most mature and effective story of King Arthur I’ve seen, despite itself.

 Intimacy